Pratik12mukh/Parkinson-s-Disease-Detection/README.md

 ## Dataset

 The dataset used for this project is stored in the file `parkinsons_data.csv`.
 It contains various features extracted from biomedical voice measurements of individuals, both with and without Parkinson's disease.
-The dataset can be obtained from [source link] (provide the source or website where the dataset can be accessed).
+The dataset can be obtained from [[source link](https://www.kaggle.com/datasets/vikasukani/parkinsons-disease-data-set)].

 ## Getting Started